nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Parameter

 A parameter represents placeholders where you input data.
 Usually, parameters follow immediately after their corresponding flag.

+Each parameter has unique constraints, which restricts what you can type in for the parameter.
+Refer to the table below for details.

 <div markdown="span" class="alert alert-info">:information_source: **Note**<br>
 Some parameters, such as `CONTACT_INDEX` and `KEYWORD`, may not follow after flags.